Jubaer-Shondhi/Seeding-QDArchive/README.md

 - **ZIP Download Failure**: The actual files for **Level A** projects could not be downloaded programmatically because:
   - FSD requires users to click an "Download Data" button before download
-  - The download is triggered via a form POST with CSRF tokens
+  - The download is triggered via a form POST with CSRF tokens (already tried)
   - Session cookies are required and cannot be easily replicated with requests library
   - Multiple URL patterns were tested (`/catalogue/{study_number}/download`, `/catalogue/export/{study_number}`, `/catalogue/download.php?study={study_number}`) but all returned 404 or HTML login pages
   - The download process is designed for browser interaction, not API access